 Interview by Ursula Lake

-Make catches up with fashion illustrator Rosie McGuiness, to discuss her work, creative process and inspiration
+Make catches up with fashion illustrator Rosie McGuinness, to discuss her work, creative process and inspiration

 Q. Tell us a bit about yourself and your background and or training.